chunglabmit/nuggt/README.md

 * **--no-launch** if you want to start **nuggt-align** without automatically creating new browser windows with the moving and reference images.
+* **--ip-address** the IP address to bind the webserver to.
+This defaults to *localhost* which is appropriate for local use.
+Other choices are *0.0.0.0* for all NICs on your machine or the IP address of your machine on the network.
+* **--port** the port number to bind to.
+The port number that the server binds to.
+By default, *nuggt-align* uses any available port.
+* **--static-content-source** the URL of the Node server serving the static content.
+Default is to use the Neuroglancer default.
+If you are running `npm run python-dev-server` on your machine, "http://localhost:8080" is likely the correct choice
+* **--reference-voxel-size** The size of a voxel in the reference image (in nanometers).
+The three sizes should be specified, separated by commas, e.g. "1000.0,1000.0,1000.0".
+* **--reference-voxel-size** The size of a voxel in the moving image (in nanometers).
+The three sizes should be specified, separated by commas, e.g. "1000.0,1000.0,1000.0".

 **nuggt-align** will print the URLs of the reference viewer and moving viewer on startup.
 These can be used to launch browser instances for